-One of our editors in the Czech Republic (CZ), Iveta Kralova, was recently part of an intervention study in an eye clinic in Hradec Kralove.
+One of our editors in the Czech Republic (CZ), Iveta Kralova, was recently part of an intervention study to create better sound in an eye clinic in Hradec Kralove.
 Here follows her experience in a country where acoustic standards for healthcare are lacking and where a lot of buildings are too loud to heal.

 Many studies have already shown the impact of sound on human behavior and productivity.
-Noise pollution has become a worldwide threat which negatively affects people´s health including psychical comfort.
-Although healthcare facilities provide care and take care of our health, often they do not meet the needs of patients and staff with regard to sound environment.
+Noise pollution has become a worldwide threat that negatively affects people´s health including psychical comfort.
+Although healthcare facilities provide care and take care of our health, often they do not meet the needs of patients and staff concerning the sound environment.

 We cannot leave the responsibility of good room acoustics to the end-users – the buildings should be constructed to support healthcare activities already when they are ready for usage.

 The population in the CZ is increasingly exposed to noise pollution.
-Noise has become part of both the life outdoors and indoors and uncomfortable sound environments are almost a tradition in hospitals.
-It should be mentioned that both staff and patients in CZ often express that ‘this is just the way it is’ because they rarely have the possibility to make comparisons (to another experience).
+Noise has become part of both life outdoors and indoors and uncomfortable sound environments are almost a tradition in hospitals.
+It should be mentioned that both staff and patients in CZ often express that ‘this is just the way it is because they rarely can make comparisons (to another experience).

 Hygienic requirements first

-The choice of a suitable building material is crucial in healthcare.
-Hygienic demands are placed prior to all other aspects – and for a good reason.
-Infection control save lives!
-Therefore, it is necessary to use only materials which are cleanable, robust and have a hard surface.
-Unfortunately, the sound reflective hard surfaces often challenge the acoustic comfort.
+The choice of suitable building material is crucial in healthcare.
+Hygienic demands are placed before all other aspects – and for a good reason.
+Infection control saves lives!
+Therefore, it is necessary to use only materials which are cleanable, robust, and have a hard surface.
+Unfortunately, the sound-reflective hard surfaces often challenge acoustic comfort.

-As we know, sound is energy that spreads inside a space in different directions, bounces off the hard surfaces and when there isn’t any absorbing material crossing the energy path, the sound energy builds up stays in the room for long time and creates an unpleasant and unsupportive echoes and the noise levels accelerate.
+As we know, sound is energy that spreads inside a space in different directions and bounces off hard surfaces when there isn’t any absorbing material crossing the energy path, the sound energy builds up and stays in the room for a long time, and creates unpleasant and unsupportive echoes and the noise levels accelerate.

-Iva Pospíšilová, the head nurse of The Eye Clinic in Hradec Králové, desciribes the situation before a treatment:
+Iva Pospíšilová, the head nurse of The Eye Clinic in Hradec Králové, describes the situation before a treatment:

 Courage paid off